pgkt04/pymem-osx/README.md

 A python library for MacOS, providing the base functions required for memory manipulation (read/write).

 # Installation
-Currently you can only install pymem from source.
+You can install pymem from source.
 ```
 git clone https://github.com/qtkite/pymem-osx.git
 cd pymem-osx